mlxd/mlxd.github.io/content/home/about.md

   s_year = 2009
   e_year = 2009
 +++
+I am a senior computational scientist and research fellow, with programming experience across academic research (scientific computing) and industry environments.
+I have several years experience as a polyglot developer,  with expertise in C/C++, Python, and Julia, and parallelisation using MPI, OpenMP, and CUDA.
+I also have expertise in modern development practices, including containerisation, CI/CD, agile practices and performance engineering.
+I lead the technical activities for many quantum projects at the [Irish Centre for High-End Computing](http://ichec.ie/), and work on the the development of algorithms, methods and toolkits to best utilise near-term quantum devices.

-I completed my *PhD* with the [Quantum Systems Unit](https://groups.oist.jp/qsu) at Okinawa Institute of Science and Technology Graduate University, Japan.
-I researched the control and manipulation of quantum states via theoretical and numerical methods, making use of GPU and HPC computing methods.
+Previously, I completed my *PhD* with the [Quantum Systems Unit](https://groups.oist.jp/qsu) at Okinawa Institute of Science and Technology Graduate University, Japan, where I researched the control and manipulation of quantum states via theoretical and numerical methods, making use of GPU and HPC computing methods.
 Following this, I worked as a *postdoctoral researcher* in the [Computational Crystallography Initiative](cci.lbl.gov) at Lawrence Berkeley Lab, investigating the use of prototype exascale computing technologies for X-ray free-electron laser (XFEL) crystallographic analysis of bio-molecular systems.
-I currently hold the position of *computational scientist* with the [Irish Centre for High-End Computing](http://ichec.ie/), exploring the use of near-term quantum computing technologies.